Christmas Day Plot: Christmas Day plot

-German agents in Thailand and Burma, Emil and Theodor Helferrich, who were brothers of the German Finance Minister Karl Helfferich, collaborated with Jatin Mukherjee through a Jugantar member named Jitendranath Lahiri in March 1915.
+German agents in Thailand and Burma, Emil and Theodor Helferrich, who were brothers of the German Finance Minister Karl Helfferich, collaborated with Bagha Jatin through a Jugantar member named Jitendranath Lahiri in March 1915.
 In April Jatin sent to Batavia Jitendra Nath and Narendranath Bhattacharya, the latter by then his chief lieutenant.
 Narendranath met with the Helfferich brothers in Batavia through the German Consul and was briefed about the anticipated arrival of the Maverick carrying arms.
 The two were to guide the Maverick, when she arrived to the coast of the Bay of Bengal.
 In April 1915, acting on instructions relayed through Chatto, efforts were made to negotiate with the German authorities regarding financial assistance and the provision of arms.
 While initially designated for Ghadar operations, the Berlin Committee altered the strategy to transport arms into India via the eastern coast, specifically through Hatia on the Chittagong coast, Raimangal in the Sundarbans, and Balasore in Orissa, deviating from the initial plan to use Karachi.
 Jatin's group was to retrieve these arms from the coast of the Bay of Bengal.
 For this purpose, Ashwini Lal Roy was sent to Raimangal to receive the Maverick.
 Jugantar also received funds (estimated to be Rs 33,000 between June and August 1915) from The Helfferich brothers through Harry & Sons in Calcutta.